Visitation stones

 The act of placing visitation stones is significant in Jewish bereavement practices.
 Small stones are placed by people who visit Jewish graves in an act of remembrance or respect for the deceased.
-The practice is a way of participating in the mitzvah of burial.
+The practice is a way of participating in the mitzvah (commandment) of burial.
 It is customary to place the stone with the left hand.

 History

 Marking a grave with stones was customary in Biblical times before the adoption of gravestones.
 The oldest graves in the Old Cemetery in Safed are piles of rocks with a more prominent rock bearing an inscription.

 It is not customary in Judaism to leave flowers at a grave after visiting.
 It is believed to be more appropriate to give money to charity that could otherwise be spent on flowers.
-In addition – cut flowers eventually die, but stones are enduring and do not die.
+In addition, cut flowers eventually die, but stones are enduring and do not die.

 Formerly the tradition might have been to insert notes into crevices in the grave marker.
 This tradition may be related to the practice of placing notes in the Western Wall in Jerusalem.
-Letters may have been formerly written to the deceased and held down by a stone, the stone would have been left after the paper blew away.
+Letters may have been formerly written to the deceased and held down by a stone; the stone would have been left after the paper blew away.

-The tradition has also been noted outside of Jewish mourning practices; Robert McFarlane notes the presence of stones placed by mourners in the alcoves of the recesses of resting stones in ancient Ireland.
+The tradition has also been noted outside of Jewish mourning practices; Robert MacFarlane notes the presence of stones placed by mourners in the alcoves of the recesses of resting stones in ancient Ireland.